 The emphasis in the village design is on accessibility; the majority of the residents will be no more than 5 minutes (800m) walking time from the centre.
-The majority of the proposed Site BL1a development well exceeds this walking distance; its residents would thus generally use private cars to reach the retail, educational and social facilities of the existing village - where car parking is already a major problem.
-There is already a high car dependency in Dickens Heath and Tidbury Green.
+The majority of the proposed Site BL1a development exceeds this walking distance; its residents would thus generally use private cars to reach the retail, educational and social facilities of the existing village - where car parking is already a major problem.
+There is a high car dependency in Dickens Heath.

 Although the illustrative Emerging Masterplan does not now show new footpaths onto the private road of Birchy Close, such a link will be necessary to make the development sustainable in terms of walking distances to the Village Centre for there to be a footpath to mitigate.
-However, this footpath is undeliverable because they require use of private property, including certain residents' gardens which will be strongly resisted legally by the residents of Birchy Close as they are concerned about their future security.
+However, this footpath is undeliverable because they require use of private property, including certain residents' gardens which will be strongly resisted legally by the residents of Birchy Close as they are concerned about their security.

 Additional cars trying to park in the public car parking areas in the Village, which are already at capacity, will further exacerbate the parking problems.
-The Parking Study by Mott Macdonald does not show or take into account the extensive illegal parking on the footpaths in Dickens Heath Centre as residents have nowhere to park.